Scout Value Field Data Flow: Developer Guide

 10.1.
 Guard Flag Pattern Explained

-flag prevents infinite loops:
+The _isUpdatingEditorFromRenderer flag prevents infinite loops:

 With this flag: The change event triggered by programmatic updates is ignored, breaking the loop.